 If your RV breaks down, hopefully not in the middle of nowhere, optional towing and labor coverage can save you a boatload of money by covering the cost of towing, labor and even short-term lodging and alternate transportation, such as a rental car.

-This optional coverage provides personal protection if you’re at a site that’s being designated as a living premises, such as an RV resort or free campground — even if you’re living in it full time.
-Your policy will typically cover liability expenses associated with injuries to others in your camper or damage you accidentally cause to someone’s property.
+This optional coverage provides protection for your rig if you’re at a site that’s being designated as a living premises, such as an RV resort or free campground — even if you’re living in it full time.
+Your policy will typically provide up to $10,000 for damage that occurs.

 How Does RV Insurance Work?